Betty Toons

-In Mexico the series was shown on Canal de las Estrellas in 2004 and 2005.
+In Mexico, the series was shown on Canal de las Estrellas between 2004 and 2006.

 The series was re-aired on February 17, 2018 and January 6, 2019 again by RCN, and was also shown Tacho Pistacho channel.

 Plot

-One day a girl dressed as Betty goes to school who gets made fun of for her looks.
-The series is very similar to the original telenovela but they go to school and Armando does not work at EcoModa yet.
-Hugo Lombardi is not a character in this version.
+One day a girl dressed as Betty goes to school who constantly gets made fun of for her looks.
+The series is very similar to the original telenovela, but they go to school and Armando does not work at EcoModa yet.
+Hugo Lombardi is not included as a character in this version.
 The series ends with Betty being an exchange student and moves to France, in the airplane she meets a new boy.